akurkar07/Neural-Network/README.md

 data.json holds the weights after 30 epochs of training.
 NNrandomiser writes randomised weights and biases for a specified network structure to data.json

-This is not optimised and runs solely on the cpu so it's slow as hell
+This is not optimised and runs solely on the CPU, so this is meant mainly as an educational tool.